Nagendra9Kumar/android_device_motorola_tank/README.md

 ```

 * If also that is successful, congratulation!
-* Go to `out/target/product/tank/` and you will find your vendor_boot.img
+* Go to `out/target/product/tank/` and you will find your recovery.img